Doug Barton

 Stale keyserver URL

 It is fairly common for people to modify their PGP key to specify a keyserver URL and then forget to refresh the key.
-This problem is especially noticable when the PGP Corp. keyserver is used since that server will drop the key if the key owner does not respond to the periodic e-mail messages that are sent to insure that the key is still valid.
+This problem is especially noticable when the PGP Corp. keyserver is used since that server will drop the key if the key owner does not respond to the periodic e-mail messages that are sent to ensure that the key is still valid.
 It will also remove old keys when new keys are uploaded by the same user.

 The stale keyserver URL becomes a problem when someone who has that key in their keyring attempts to refresh it.
 By default GnuPG attempts to honor the keyserver URL, so the refresh command will not work unless: